kapolos/pramda/README.md

 So again - why?
 The answer is (once more) the same.
 By avoiding direct iteration we will be using functions which, as we saw above, we can compose of.
 Sweet!

 Note: Not all iterations can be replaced by `map/reduce` but all can be replaced by recursion.
-While PHP does not support tail recursion and blows its stack at a depth of 100, we can use the trampoline technique to avoid using the stack for each invokation.
+While PHP does not support tail recursion and blows its stack at a depth of 100<sup>1</sup>, we can use the trampoline technique to avoid using the stack for each invokation.
 Pramda includes a `trampoline` function to help you do that.

+<sup>1</sup>: 100 with XDebug enabled, otherwise the exact number depends - the [manual](https://secure.php.net/manual/en/functions.user-defined.php) advises against doing "100-200 recursion levels".

 ### Currying